furcom/libfprint-10a5-9800/README.md

 # libfprint-10a5-9800
-Updated flake + updated patch (working with libfprint-1.94.9) to make fingerprint reader 10a5:9800 work in NixOS.
+Updated flake and patch (compatible with libfprint 1.94.9) to enable support for fingerprint reader 10a5:9800 on NixOS.
 Based on andrevmatos [flake](https://github.com/NixOS/nixpkgs/issues/324624#issuecomment-2692141032).